12 Best Woods for Smoking Pork for Perfect Flavor

 Wood Pellets

+Wood pellets consist of very small bits of compressed wood formed out of sawdust and hardwood.
 They are mostly used in specially designed pellet grills but may also be used in smaller-sized smokers.

 Wood Chips

-Wood Chips measure about 1-2 inches in size and are commonly used in smaller smokers and grills as well for smaller meat cuts.
+Wood Chips measure about 1-2 inches in size and are commonly used in smaller smokers and grills as well as for smaller meat cuts.

 Wood Chunks